Taking a spin along the bendy Healy Pass is one of my favourite things to do in West Cork.

 3. Dursey Island

-Take a gander at Europe’s only overseas cable car that provides the main means of transport to Dursey Island.
+Take a gander at Ireland’s only overseas cable car that provides the main means of transport to Dursey Island.
 Many people will tell you the cable car is worth the trip to the island alone.

 Suspended over the water as the cable car makes its slow and steady progress toward the island, you’ll be able to get plenty of fabulous pictures.